Skip to content

 marie@login$ which mpiexec

 The resources for the MPI processes have to be allocated via the batch system option --cpus-per-task=<NUM> (not --ntasks=<NUM>, as it would be usual for MPI processes).
 It might be valuable in terms of runtime to bind/pin the MPI processes to hardware.
-A convenient option is -bind-to core.
+A convenient option is --bind-to core.
 All other options can be obtained by

-marie@login$ mpiexec -bind-to -help
+marie@login$ mpiexec --help binding

 or from mpich wiki.